-When you complete the Free Application for Federal Student Aid (FAFSA), you will receive a Student Aid Report.
-It summarizes your information and gives you your EFC.
-The EFC is determined by a formula designed by Congress; it comes up with an estimate of how much you or your family can contribute towards your education expenses, based on information from the FAFSA.
-It is the maximum expected contribution, not necessarily what you actually will pay.
+When you complete the FAFSA, the Federal Student Aid Office sends you a Student Aid Report (SAR) with basic info about your application, including your EFC.
+The EFC is determined by a formula designed by Congress and is an estimate of how much you and your family are able to contribute toward your education expenses, based on information from the FAFSA.
+It is the maximum expected contribution, not necessarily what you actually must or will pay.

-Colleges may also grant you athletic or academic scholarships that are based on your skills and accomplishments.
+Colleges may also grant athletic or academic scholarships that are based on your skills and accomplishments.
 These types of merit-based aid do not typically take your EFC or financial need into account.

 While many people think they make too much money for aid, it's still important to complete the FAFSA.
-Many families with higher incomes still qualify for some form of financial assistance.
+Many families with higher incomes may qualify for some form of financial assistance.

-Your EFC can change drastically from year to year.
-If your family experiences a financial hardship, such as the loss of a job, or if a sibling enters college while you're in school, the EFC may go down.
-If your family's situation improves, such as getting a significant raise, your EFC will go up too.
+The EFC can change drastically from year to year.
+For example, if your family experiences financial hardship, such as a job loss, or if a sibling enters college while you're in school, your EFC may go down.
+If your family's financial situation improves, your EFC may go up, too.

-Because of how much the EFC can vary, you need to complete the FAFSA and get a new Student Aid Report and EFC every year you are going to attend school.
+Because your financial situation can vary, you need to renew your FAFSA (and get a new SAR and EFC) for each year you plan to attend school.

-Many people think that they can change their EFC, and get more need-based aid, by leaving out a few extra points on the FAFSA or omitting information.
-But before you start thinking about telling any lies on your FAFSA to lower your expected family contribution, it’s important to realize that the penalties if caught can include stiff fines and jail time.
+Many people may think that they can change their EFC and get more need-based aid by leaving out a few extra points on the FAFSA or omitting information.
+However, it’s never wise (or legal) to falsify or omit information on the FAFSA—so don’t.

-One way to cut your expected family contribution is to be declared an independent student, though this requires meeting certain criteria.
-By removing a parent’s income and assets, it could substantially decrease the EFC and qualify you for more financial aid.
+One way to potentially lower your EFC is to be declared an independent student, though this requires meeting certain criteria.
+By removing a parent’s income and assets, it could substantially decrease the EFC and qualify you for more aid.